 Time taken by signal to travel from satellite to antenna used to determine the distance.

-The base station calculates the difference between the specified coordinates of its location and those indicated by the satellites.
+base station calculates the difference between the specified coordinates of its location and those indicated by the satellites.

 The base is continuously broadcasting a signal to the rover of this difference.